lordbender/COP6616/assignment-one/discussion.md

 # Assignment Discussion Requirements
 - You should include a discussion of the improved efficiency
 - Comment on the relative speed up of your implementation.
 - Run your application on uranus and atlas,
  - Be sure you monitor the machine load when collecting your data.

+# Issues
+        There were issues with distributed hosts.
+Uranus has MPI 1.6 as a permanent value in the path as seen from cisatlas.
+        This issue caused errors that prevented distribution.

 # Linear Program Overview